ARM-software/psa-api/doc/ext-pake/api/pake.rst

 J-PAKE requires both an application and a peer identity.
 If the peer identity provided to `psa_pake_set_peer()` does not match the data received from the peer, then the call to `psa_pake_input()` for the `PSA_PAKE_STEP_ZK_PROOF` step will fail with :code:`PSA_ERROR_INVALID_SIGNATURE`.

 The following steps demonstrate the application code for 'User' in :numref:`fig-jpake`.
-The input and output steps must be carried out in exactly the same sequence as shown.
+The code flow for the 'Peer' is the same as for 'User', as J-PAKE is a balanced PAKE.

 1. To prepare a J-PAKE operation, initialize and set up a :code:`psa_pake_operation_t` object by calling the following functions: